-Pupils who have been removed from the classroom are supervised in Colleague Support rooms.
+Pupils who have been removed from the classroom are supervised in the reflection room.

 Pupils will not be removed from classrooms for prolonged periods of time without the explicit agreement of the headteacher.

 Parents will be informed on the same day that their child is removed from the classroom.